farzher/hoot-lua/README.md

 ###`hoot(self):get(key)`
-Returns timer info if currently running, else `nil`
+Returns timer info if currently exists, else `nil`

 Timer info looks like this `{delay=0.8, f='mycallback'}`. `delay` is the seconds left until it triggers